lhk/go-ingest/README.md

 `go build -o go-ingest`

+You can also download a build from the tagged releases.

 ## Usage
 The executable takes an arbitrary number of file patterns as command line parameters.
 Here I'm piping the output to a file, to not flood the terminal